yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/index.md

-# UHS MRI Team Journal Lounge

-# Welcome!
+**Motivation**

 Our team loves reading papers and sharing what we found interesting.
 We would like do this more regularly and more efficiently.
 In the past there wasn't a systematic way to allow us to periodically review the contents of relevant journals.
 We are quite busy at the same time, whilst there are many useful papers out there.
 We thought it might be a good idea to first gather the key information of papers together.
 For example, one may quickly skim through the titles and find "that's interesting, let me mark it and I'll come back to it later", all in one place.
 This leads to an idea of using script to do web scraping, collect relevant contents to a cleaned spreadsheet, and store in a shared space.
 On that spreadsheet, the papers then may be marked or ranked as being more or less relevant by each of the team member.

+**How it works**

-You are welcome to explore how the web scraping works by the jupyter notebook tutorial below:
+If you are interested in what's going on behind the scene, you are welcome to take a look at the Jupyter notebook tutorial below:

 [![Open In Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/sotnir/mri-journal-lounge/blob/main/jmri-web-scrapping-demo.ipynb)